audy/audy.github.io/_posts/2020-05-14-Polyglot-Makefiles.md

 Again, this is possible.
 Running `make docker` will run `echo ...` in a Docker container running Ubuntu.
-Note the `--volume` flag which will mount the current working directory as the container's working directory meaning that files can be read/created between your local filesystem and that of the container's.
+Note the `--volume` flag which will mount the current working directory as the container's working directory meaning that files can be read/created between your local filesystem and that of the container.
 So build artifacts can be shared between make directives.

 ```